Last weekend I started with my daughter making cards to send to friends.

 On day two we explored collaboration and teambuilding with a game of ‘silent – Lego’.
 We were introduced to the ideas of KAOS in relation to complex situations and the Cynefin-model.
 We reflected upon what our recommendation for leaders would be.

 Next we followed consecutive steps of the KAOS-pilot curriculum model (vision backcasting).
 KAOS concepts that I liked were the verbs used for project phases; prejecting, projecting and ejecting.
-The time-based process of developing was new, but vocabulair of the program became familiar: learning goals, desired outcomes, knowledge/skills/attitude, etc.
+The time-based process of developing was new, but the vocabulair of the program became familiar: learning goals, desired outcomes, knowledge/skills/attitude, and competencies.

 On day three we were prepared to present our ‘project development’ to an audience of stakeholders/guests.
 At this moment the process of decision-making went fast and another familiar vocabulair was presented: sense-of-urgency, vision-statement, customer-journey, value&impact, commitment, marketing, and hook-up words.

 The presentation went well, and I believe some important questions were raised by the audience such as: why develop a program for teachers who are already doing well?
 What is the role for digital learning in this course?
 Looking back I think it was a wonderful experience to learn about the KAOS-method, but I have questions about what we have delivered.

 In my perception we haven’t yet begun to design the course.
 What we have done is preliminary research and orientation on the topic of pedagogy and the ideas of KAOS pilots…I’m looking forward where the flight will take us further.